jchris/pax/README.md

 # pax

 Curry your path segments with intelligent escaping.
 Tiny.
-Used by `coux`, hopefully
+Used by `hoax`, hopefully

 ## Getting Started
 Install the module with: `npm install pax`